jak119/blog/_posts/2025-01-01-reminder-to-pickup.md

 toc: false
 ---

-Today I’m sharing how I set up an automation to remind me when it’s time to pick up my wife.
+Today I'm sharing how I set up an automation to remind me when it's time to pick up my wife.
 This uses a combination of a datetime helper, the Waze integration, a template helper, and automations.

 ## What This Is Comprised Of

 1. **Datetime Helper**: Allows you to set the time when you need to pick someone up.
 2. **Waze Integration**: Calculates travel time between two locations using `person` entities.
 3. **Template Helper**: Dynamically calculates when to leave based on travel time and pickup time.
-4. **Push Notification**: Sends an alert to your phone when it’s time to leave using a `notify` service.
+4. **Push Notification**: Sends an alert to your phone when it's time to leave using a `notify` service.

 ## Getting Started